UNH-CORE/unh-core.github.io/index.md

 Note that this is a temporary test site under construction.
 The official UNH-CORE site is located at [http://unh.edu/core](http://unh.edu/core).

+CORE, the UNH Center for Ocean Renewable Energy, founded in January 2008, provides multiple-scale research, technology development and evaluation, education, and outreach for issues related to Ocean Renewable Energy systems.

 ---

 <div id="home">